 Where toilet facilities are shared, there must not be less than a total of 3 WCs/Urinals, of which at least 1 must be a WC.

-Clubs who do not have approved facilities available for Saturday football from the first Saturday of October at the latest, or whose facilities are not available up to the third Saturday of April, shall not be allowed to enter another team in the competition
+Clubs who do not have approved facilities available for Saturday football from the middle of September at the latest, or whose facilities are not available up to the third Saturday of April, shall not be allowed to enter a second team in the competition.

 To avoid fixture congestion, clubs with dual County affiliations shall be allowed to enter their PARENT County Cup Competition only.

 Clubs should make every effort to produce a match day programme particularly clubs within the Premier Division

 Clubs must ensure that the Code of Conduct as detailed in Appendix B is adhered to.

 Clubs should always be looking to maintain and improve their all-round facilities.